truenas/documentation/content/en/hub/_index.md

 	</div>
 	<div class="textcolumn">
 		<p>After discovering if your hardware is right for TrueNAS, move to downloading and installing the software.
 		After installing, you'll want to log in to the web interface and start configuring the system, including the system networking.
 Next, move to reviewing your system security by creating user and group accounts, setting up your directory services, and reviewing best practices.
-After networking and security configuration is complete, the system is ready for setting up data storage.</p>
+After networking and security configuration is complete, the system is ready for setting up data storage and alert notifications.</p>
 		<p><a href="/hub/initial-setup/install/">Installation and Update Procedures</a><br>
 		<a href="/hub/initial-setup/firsttimelogin/">First-time Configuration</a><br>
 		<a href="/hub/initial-setup/networking/">Configuring Networking</a><br>
-		<a href="/hub/initial-setup/security/">System Security</a><br>
+		<a href="/hub/initial-setup/security/">Credentials and Security</a><br>
 		<a href="/hub/initial-setup/storage/">Setting up Storage</a></p>
 		<a class="linkbutton" href="/hub/initial-setup/">Initial Setup</a>
 	</div>